itachi-P/FlutterStudy03/README.md

 ---
 ## Dart language
-- Dart is a syntax very similar to Java and JavaScript.
+- Dart's syntax is very similar to Java and JavaScript.

 [The grammer of Dart language(by Google)](https://dart.dev/guides/language/language-tour)